-He acknowledged some initial hand-wringing by front-line users over giving up a system with which they had become “comfortable”, but said doubts were short-lived.
 “As with any change, everybody was just a little bit apprehensive, but it helped having [the SCS team] around to hold our hands,” Owensby said.
 “That first day everybody was pulling their hair out.
 By the third day, everybody [was saying], ‘This isn’t too bad.’
 By the fourth day, everybody was just flying through it.”

 Kim Dodds, advertising director, observed that the team’s confidence is “building every day.”

 In retrospect, it was easier for the management team to be on board from the start, having fretted over the imminent failure of the legacy system.
 “I mean, there was a couple times when we weren’t sure we were going to get [the paper] out,” Owensby said.
 “That’s the reason [we] were comfortable with it going in.”

 A demo of the vendor’s classified product helped distinguish SCS from the paper’s other prospective choices.
 “We looked at them and a couple of others,” Owensby said.
 “It looked like it was a pretty easy system.
 We didn’t feel like the learning curve would be quite as much as with some of the others.
 That played a lot into it.
 It seemed to be something we could implement quickly – and fortunately, that’s the way it’s been.”

 It didn’t hurt that the paper was already familiar with SCS as a Layout-8000 customer, Owensby acknowledged.